 Mami Yamase: The Great Mission To Rescue Princess Peach!OVA.

-Princess Daisy from Super Mario Land has had Kate Fleming for her return in Mario Tennis, Jen Taylor for most of the spinoff games, and, starting with Mario Golf: Toadstool Tour, Deanna Mustard, her current actress.
+Princess Daisy from Super Mario Land has had Kate Fleming for her return in Mario Tennis, Jen Taylor for her first three appearances in the Mario Party series, and, starting with Mario Golf: Toadstool Tour, Deanna Mustard, her current actress.

 Rosalina had been voiced by Mercedes Rose in Super Mario Galaxy and Mario Kart Wii, but she voiced by Kerri Kane as of Mario Kart 7.